fortunejuggle/src/docs/lpic2.210.4.md

 ##  OpenLDAP

+OpenLDAP is a distributed directory services.
+It stores information associated with users that can be used to authenticate them for login and provide other information about those users (home directories, roles within the organization, departments etc).
+OpenLDAP is most commonly used in Linux, but con be compared to Active Directory on Windows, as a service provided hierarchical based user information.

 OpenLDAP uses `slapd` which is the stand-alone LDAP daemon.
 It listens for LDAP connections on any number of ports (389 by default), responding to the LDAP operations it receives over these connections.